Topics Map > Instructional Resources > Web Conferencing

 - Utilizing our Cisco VoIP system, all employees can log into our Cisco Unified Communications Self-Care Portal to setup an on-demand conference call number.

 - This service only needs to be setup once and can be reused over and over.

-- Instruction for setup and the information that needs to be provided to participants can be found at: Using Conference Now for On-Demand Conference Calls.
+- Instruction for setup and the information that needs to be provided to participants can be found at: Conference Now - On-Demand Conference Calls.

 - Please NOTE: there is a 25-participant limit!

 - Microsoft Teams can be accessed through Office 365 and it is available to all employees and students.
 Teams meetings can be scheduled via the Teams app, Outlook in Office 365, or the desktop Outlook application (2019 or newer version only).

 - Meetings can be joined via the Microsoft Teams desktop application or via the Google Chrome or Microsoft Edge browsers.

 - Anyone can join a Teams Meeting.
 While you need a UWGB account to create and schedule a meeting, external users can be invited to meetings and join as guests through the Google Chrome or Microsoft Edge browsers.
 The Teams desktop application is available as a free download and provides the most fully featured experience.